PublicMapping/districtbuilder-classic/deployment/README.md

 #### SSH Keys

-You'll need to download the `district-builder-pa` SSH Keypair from the fileshare, and store it at `~/.ssh/district-builder-pa.pem`.
+- You'll need to generate an SSH Keypair using the AWS EC2 console.
+Download the private key, and store it at `~/.ssh/district-builder.pem`.

 #### `DB_SETTINGS_BUCKET`